 Some MEDICINES MAY INTERACT with alteplase.
 Tell your health care provider if you are taking any of the following medicines.

-- Abciximab, anticoagulants (eg, warfarin, heparin), aspirin, or dipyridamole because the risk of serious side effects, such as bleeding, may be increased
+- Abciximab, anticoagulants (eg, warfarin, heparin), antiplatelet medicine (eg, clopidogrel), aspirin, or dipyridamole because the risk of bleeding may be increased

 - Angiotensin-converting enzyme (ACE) inhibitors (eg, lisinopril) because the risk of serious side effects, such as severe swelling or trouble breathing, may be increased